The central reference for BC residential real estate

 Fact ID:bc.svt.rates_2026· v2View in Codex →Spot an issue?
 Report an inaccuracy · How we verifyFHSA annual + lifetime contribution room

 cra.fhsa.contribution_roomv1First Home Savings Account (FHSA) — federal tax-deferred savings vehicle for first-time home buyers. $8,000 annual contribution room (carry-forward up to one year unused), $40,000 lifetime maximum.
-Contributions are tax-deductible (like RRSP); qualifying withdrawals are tax-free (like TFSA).
-Account must be opened by Dec 31 of year you turn 71 and used within 15 years of opening.
+Contributions are tax-deductible (like an RRSP); qualifying withdrawals are tax-free (like a TFSA).
+The account must be closed by December 31 of the year the earliest of these occurs: the 15th anniversary of opening your first FHSA, the year you turn 71, or the year after your first qualifying withdrawal.

 federalfhsafirst-time-buyercra- Effective